drfunfan/automating-aws-with-python/README.md

 Webotron currently has the following features:

 - List bucket
-- List contects of a bucket
+- List contects of a
+- sync directory tree to bucket